-First, what is the source of the laws of nature?
-Dr. Jason Lyle says it very plainly: Natural laws exist because the universe has a Creator God who is logical
+First, who or what is the source of the laws of nature?
+Dr. Jason Lyle says it very plainly Natural laws exist because the universe has a Creator God who is logical

 and has imposed order on His universe - Dr. Jason Lisle

 What we call "The Laws of Nature" are the power of God bringing order and holding all things together.